 But Captain Holmes had hired the right lawyer.
 Evans’ first act was to try to gather some show of public support for Holmes.
 He turned to a Portland barber, John Todd, for assistance.
 Todd had given haircuts to Holmes in preparation for his trial and grew to like him.
 Todd also opposed the death penalty.
 So he undertook the task of getting signatures on a petition for mercy.
 He described the story in his memoir, A sketch of the life of John M. Todd : sixty-two years in a barber shop, and reminiscences of his customers.

-I received much abuse from those I called upon, while carrying around a petition to be signed, to have his sentence commuted to imprisonment for life instead of being hung.
 My friends would say “get out of here,” when I asked them to sign it.
-“Don’t you ask me to sign that, I will sign one to hang him.”
+“Don’t you ask me to sign that, I will sign one to hang him.

-Armed with the petition, Evans traveled to Washington to visit his old friend, President James Buchanan.
+But he got the signatures.
+Armed with the petition, Evans traveled to Washington to visit his old friend from the Senate, President James Buchanan.
+Evans told Todd that Buchanan would do anything for him so long as it was consistent with his sworn duty.

 I never was more embarrassed in my life.
 My right bower of defense was gone, for I had felt sure that he had overlooked the trial because of the great burdens of state he was laboring under.
 He was not ignorant of the facts in the case.